erinjerison/hashicorp-assignment/assignment.md

 To learn more about `git fetch`, review [Git's `git fetch` documentation](https://git-scm.com/docs/git-fetch).

 ### Retrieving changes and merging them to your local repository (`git pull`)
 The `git pull` command fetches changes from a remote repository, then applies those changes to your local repository so that you work from the latest copy.
-The `git pull` command serves as the basis for which code comparisons are made before you push or merge local changes to a branch or repository.
+Git can compare that version of your assets to any updates you make, making it easier for git to know what has changed before pushing or merging changes to the repository.

 You must run `git pull` often to ensure that your local assets match the remote repository.